appsemble/appsemble/docs/AppsembleIntroduction/account_setup.md

-# Set up Account and Organisation
+# Set up Account and Organization

 To start using Appsemble you have to create an account.